Masturbating In Front Of Unwilling Women — Accusations That Some Famous Men Have In Common?

-The accusations against the powerful and famous men in Hollywood continue to light up the headlines, with more and more men being accused of inappropriate touching, inappropriate conversation, making unwanted advances and forcing themselves upon unwilling participants.
+The accusations against the powerful and famous men in Hollywood continue to light up the headlines, with more and more men being accused of inappropriate touching, inappropriate conversation, making unwanted advances, and forcing themselves upon unwilling participants.
 It seems that some of these powerful and famous men share one particular accusation in common.
 Several have been accused of pleasuring themselves in front of women, many who were unwilling to be an audience to the act.

-Rolling Stone Magazine asks the question, “Why do famous men pressure women into watching them masturbate?”
-No pun intended, but that is one loaded question being asked here.
-Their bi-line suggests it’s “eroticized rage” that lead men into pleasuring themselves.
+Rolling Stone Magazine asked the question, “Why do famous men pressure women into watching them masturbate?”
+They suggest it’s “eroticized rage” that lead men into pleasuring themselves.

 CNN also describes masturbation as becoming a “reoccurring theme” woven into these reported accounts of sexual harassment among some of the famous men recently accused.
 It seems there’s more to this act than meets the eye.
-While the act of forcing someone to watch is inappropriately disgusting no matter what the reason behind it may be, the explanations from the experts on why this is done can be equally as disturbing.
+While the act of forcing someone to watch could be considered inappropriately disgusting, no matter what the reason behind it may be, the explanations from the experts on why this is done can be equally as disturbing.

-On Thursday yet another famous name hit the list of Hollywood men accused of inappropriate sexual behavior.
-The New York Times reported that comedian Louis CK had allegedly masturbated in front of women without their consent.
+On Thursday, yet another famous name hit the list of Hollywood men accused of inappropriate sexual behavior.
+The New York Times reported that comedian Louis C.K. had allegedly masturbated in front of women without their consent.
 The same allegations were brought up regarding political analyst Mark Halperin.
 He was accused of pleasuring himself in front of women in his office.

 The accusations about Harvey Weinstein were very detailed on his alleged masturbating tendency when the story of him pleasuring himself and ejaculating into a potted plant surfaced.
 Rolling Stone wants to know what is the “appeal of masturbating in front of a person as they look at you in shock, terror, or disgust?”

 As it turns out, this act is probably not about sex after all.
 According to a sex therapist, who is also the clinical director at the Center for Healthy Sex, it is often more about violence than it is about sex when pressuring someone into viewing you masturbating.

-Alexandra Katehakis told the Rolling Stone, “It’s not so much a sexual act as it is an act of violence. ” Katehakis explained:
+“It’s not so much a sexual act as it is an act of violence,” Alexandra Katehakis told Rolling Stone.

 “What the person is getting off on is the humiliation of their target.
 It’s eroticized rage, expressed in a way that’s really sadistic.
 And the reaction they’re getting is arousing to them because it’s all about power and control.”